Simonontherocks/release-portfolio/README.md

 ## 🗄 Database

+🗄 Database

 The application uses a local Microsoft SQL Server database.
+The Database folder contains a SQL script to create the required database and tables using SQL Server Management Studio.
-A valid connection string is required in the configuration.
+A valid connection string must be configured in appsettings.json.
+Adjust it to match your local SQL Server instance if necessary.

+Default example:

+Server=.\SQLEXPRESS;Database=CineVault;Trusted_Connection=True;TrustServerCertificate=True;

 ---